 To avoid having your furniture or other items getting chewed up, always provide your puppy with safe chew toys and puppy safe bones.
 However, be cautious and always supervise your dog.
 Some dogs are able to chew up all kind of toys in a short amount of time and they may end up choking or swallowing pieces from it.
 Swallowing foreign objects can lead to intestinal blockage that can be fatal or need surgery to get it removed.

-Open Doors And Windows
+Be Wary Of Open Doors And Windows

 Make sure that your puppy won’t be able to sneak out from an open door, gate or window to a balcony or open areas and end up getting lost or hurt.

 Your puppy is probably microchipped, but it doesn’t hurt to have him carry an identity tag as well.
 Having your phone number on your dog’s ID-tag is a good way of increasing his chances of finding back home in the unfortunate case that he goes missing.
-You can browse personalizable Destei designed pet supplies through here.
+You can browse personalizable Destei designed pet tags here.